anam-aj/edx/CS50x/pset10FinalProject/project/README.md

         * ##### addnote.html

-            * contains two input fields 'title' and 'detail' and a button 'addnote' which submits the details entered by user to the route "/addnote"
+            * Contains two input fields 'title' and 'detail' and a button 'addnote' which submits the details entered by user to the route "/addnote"

         * ##### index.html

-            * loops through the user's note's dictionary and dynamically generate and displays the information formatted as cards.
+            * Loops through the user's note's dictionary and dynamically generate and displays the information formatted as cards.

         * ##### layout.html

-            * parent template that contains the basic structure of all the webpages. links all the pages to bootstrap
+            * Parent template that contains the basic structure of all the webpages.
+Bootstraps the webpages and also includes meta tag to make webpages look good on small screen devices like mobile phone.

         * ##### login.html
         * ##### register.html